k2pme/MOMO/README.md

 ```
 ## Licence

-This project responds to this license [LICENSE](./LICENSE)
+This project is licensed under the [LICENSE](./LICENSE)

 ## Contributions

-That would be so amazing to collaborate with your, Please reach me at my email :smile
+It would be so amazing to collaborate with your, Please reach out to me via my email :-)

 ## Author

 Clodlin MANTSILA
 github : @k2pme
 email : cmantsila0@gmail.com